i-pletenev/CN_Learn/README.md

     c) The directory with .bam and .bam.bai files should not have any other type of files in them.

 	d*) Filenames shouldn't contain any common suffix.
-For example, files A.bam, B.bam and C.bam are ok to process together, but files A_dedup.bam B_dedup.bam and C_dedup.bam should be renamed first so that they don't contain common "_dedup" part.
+For example, files A.bam, B.bam and C.bam are ok to process together, but files A_dedup.bam B_dedup.bam and C_dedup.bam should be renamed so that they don't contain common "_dedup" part.

 **3) Reference genome:** Make sure that the version of reference genome to which the samples were mapped to, is available in the **/source/** directory, along with the index files.
 In addition to **<REFERENCE_GENOME>.fasta**, the following files must also be present in the same directory,